How to overcome the endless wait for long component lead time?

 3- Resort to Second Hand Component Distributors AKA Cockroaches

-Not all brokers are the same, while some are guilty of selling fake or defective second hand components, some sell genuine electronic parts.
-The secret to working with brokers is to do your research and find the reliable ones.
+Not all brokers are the same, while some are guilty of selling fake or defective second-hand components, some sell genuine electronic parts.
+The secret to working with brokers is to do your research and find reliable ones.

 If you decide to go down the broker road make sure to consult with people that have a lot of experience buying electronic components, they will be able to tell you if a deal is too good to be true.